Dhanusha17/Ex-01-Linux-Commands/README.md

 ## RESULT
 Thus, this experiment helped in understanding the fundamentals of Linux commands and Bash scripting for automation and system management.

-## Result:

-Thus, the execution of various Linux commands is executed successfully using Ubuntu OS.